kobotoolbox/kobo-install/readme.md

 - Available TCP Ports: <sup>6</sup>

     1. 80 NGINX
+    1. 443 NGINX (if you use KoBoInstall with LetsEncrypt proxy)
     2. Additional ports when `expose ports` advanced option has been selected
         1. 5432 PostgreSQL
         3. 6379-6380 redis